How To Get A $2,500 Loan In Canada

 Step 2: Compare Lenders

 Use an online loan aggregator to compare different lenders and what they offer.
 More specifically, compare things such as interest rates, fees, and terms to find out where the best deal lies.
-As mentioned, you should also verify each lender’s eligibility requirements to help you decide which lender you’ll have the most luck getting approved with.

-Step 3: Fill Out Your Application
+Step 3: Fill Out The Application

-Step 4: Get Funded
+Step 5: Get Funded

 If approved, go over the final loan agreement carefully to make sure you understand all the terms and conditions.
-If all looks good, sign it and wait for your funds to be deposited into your account
+If all looks good, sign it and wait for your funds to be deposited into your account.

 Requirements For A $2,500 Loan

-In order to be eligible for a $2,500 loan, you may need to meet the following requirements:
+To be eligible for a $2,500 loan, you may need to meet the following requirements:

 • Be of the age of majority in your province or territory